-This course is organized to develop and enhance the student's greater understanding of and a 'deeper dive' into management of transportation projects and organizations (with a focus on High Speed Rail) as well as continue their development of management skills.
-The class will explore the nuances associated with these types of project through an interactive dialogue with those in the class.
-This is a discussion-based class.
-The instructor may have a guest lecturer for the first portion of each class to address either the main topic for the class or another aspect of the management of transportation projects (see Course Schedule below).
+This course is organized to develop and enhance the student's understanding of management of transportation projects and organizations (with a focus on High Speed Rail) as well as continue their development of management skills.
+It is a discussion-based class with active participation by all students.
+The instructor may have a guest lecturer for the first portion of each class to address the main topic for the class (see Course Schedule below).

-Upon successful completion of this course, students will be able to:
+Upon successful completion of this course, students will be able to discuss the primary elements of intercity and high-speed rail (HSR) and their Planning, Maintenance, and Operations:

-- 1. Discuss the primary elements of intercity and high-speed rail (HSR) and their Planning, Maintenance, and Operations with a peer or executive within their organization. - 2.
-Describe the impacts of HSR on the operation of existing intercity rail and freight services through a comparative assessment of the impacts and benefits of adding HSR service. - 3.
+- 1. Address the impacts of HSR on the operation of existing intercity rail and freight services. - 2.
 Explain case studies of current world-wide projects such as: - a.
 California High Speed Rail Project - b.
 Midwest High Speed Rail Project - c.
 Pacific Northwest High Speed Rail Project - d.
 European Projects: Spain, France, Italy, Germany, UK - e.
 Asian Projects: Japan, Taiwan, Korea, China - f.
-Australian Speed Rail Project - 4.
-Analyze the critical components of managing public transportation organizations. - 5.
-Evaluate and interpret the transportation policy environment, including key fiscal mechanisms, legislative structures, and components of developing High Speed Rail Systems around the world. - 6.
-Describe both a system-level and a more global perspective on the management of High Speed and Regional Rail organizations. - 7.
-Demonstrate the skills and techniques necessary to be a manager or executive in the transportation industry through the preparation of briefing memos and a high-level presentation of the information. - 8.
+Australian Speed Rail Project - 3.
+Analyze the critical components of managing public transportation organizations. - 4.
+Evaluate and interpret the transportation policy environment, including key fiscal mechanisms, legislative structures, and components of developing High Speed Rail Systems around the world. - 5.
+Describe both a system-level and a more global perspective on the management of High Speed and Regional Rail organizations. - 6.
+Understand the skills and techniques necessary to be a manager or executive in the transportation industry. - 7.
 Analyze project development issues and situations using appropriate conceptual approaches, using contemporary scholarly and professional literature as a key resource.